fxstein/GoProX/docs/feature-planning/USE_CASES.md

 - [ ] Can store production notes, credits, and collaboration information
 - [ ] Can export production metadata for external tools and workflows

+### **Use Case 30: Copyright Tracking and Management**
+**Description**: Track copyright information by GoPro camera and SD card, with support for shared content from colleagues and friends.

+**Requirements**:
+- Assign copyright ownership when first encountering a new SD card
+- Track copyright information by GoPro camera and SD card combination
+- Support multiple copyright owners (own content, colleagues, friends, shared content)
+- Link copyright metadata with media files and complete provenance chain
+- Prompt for copyright assignment when new SD cards are detected
+- Verify and update copyright metadata when shared cards are re-encountered
+- Store copyright owner information (name, contact, license terms, usage rights)
+- Support different copyright licenses and usage permissions
+- Track copyright changes over time with audit trail
+- Associate copyright information with trips, locations, and time periods
+- Enable search and filtering by copyright owner
+- Support copyright metadata export for legal and attribution purposes
+- Warn about potential copyright conflicts or missing attribution

+**Validation Criteria**:
+- [ ] Can assign copyright ownership when new SD cards are first encountered
+- [ ] Can track copyright information by camera and SD card combination
+- [ ] Can support multiple copyright owners and shared content scenarios
+- [ ] Can link copyright metadata with media files and provenance
+- [ ] Can prompt for copyright assignment when new cards are detected
+- [ ] Can verify and update copyright metadata for shared cards
+- [ ] Can store comprehensive copyright owner information
+- [ ] Can support different copyright licenses and usage permissions
+- [ ] Can track copyright changes with complete audit trail
+- [ ] Can associate copyright information with trips, locations, and time periods
+- [ ] Can search and filter media by copyright owner
+- [ ] Can export copyright metadata for legal and attribution purposes
+- [ ] Can warn about copyright conflicts or missing attribution

 ## Use Case Categories

 ### **Core Media Management (1-6)**